department-of-veterans-affairs/va.gov-team/teams/CAIA/accessibility/mobile-accessibility-testing-guidance.md

 ### The future, Voice Control and other alternative input methods

 Currently, alternative input methods aren't well tested.
-In the future it is recommended that research be conducted to understand where Veteran needs are, and expand this testing guidance to support those findings.
+In the future it is recommended that research be conducted to understand where VA.gov users needs are, and expand this testing guidance to support those findings.

 ## Tools and FAQ
 ### Useful bookmarklets